ParvaCamer/OpenClassroomsP5/README.md

 ## English version

-This project is working with HTML / CSS / JS
+This project is working with HTML / Bootstrap / JS

 ### What is it about ?
 A project requested by my bootcamp OpenClassrooms.
 I had to imagine a quote generator